Data Flow Diagram with Examples - Customer Service System

 Data Flow Diagram Tips and Cautions

-Stating the type of data with D, M and T
+Stating the Type of Data with D, M, and T

-Be aware of the level of details
+Be Aware of the Level of Detail

-Don't overdrawn
+Don't Overdraw

 In a Data Flow Diagram, we focus on the interactions between the system and external parties, rather than the internal communications among interfaces.
 Therefore, data flows between interfaces and the data stores used are considered to be out of scope and should not be shown in the diagram.